kumu/docs/overview/view-editors.md

 If you don't have this kind of data available, try using Kumu's [Metrics](/guides/metrics.md) feature to create some!

+Need more precise control over your sizes?
+Check out our guide on [refining your decorations](/guides/decorate.md#refine-your-decorations).

 <p class="alert alert-warning">
     Are your fields with numbers not showing up in the <b>Size by</b> dropdown?
 Try <a href="/guides/fields.md#customize-a-field">changing the field type to "Number"</a>.
 </p>